 (E) the area has unsafe, unhealthy, unsanitary, or other conditions (e.g., noxious odor from rot or garbage) that deter or discourage accessing or using the shade.

 3.3.1 If an employer can demonstrate that providing access to adequate shade is not safe or possible (e.g., during high wind), then, during at least the times when Rule 3.3 requires access to shade, it shall provide equivalent protection by alternate measures, such as an air-conditioned site (e.g., a vehicle or structure), and/or an individualized cooling item (e.g., vest, bandana, or towel) that contains or is made from material that retains a cool temperature.

+[An employer may provide cooling with an indoor air-conditioned space as an alternative to outdoor shade, without demonstrating that providing access to adequate shade is not safe or possible, provided the space meets the requirements of 3.3(B), (C), and (E).]

 3.3.2 Range workers shall be authorized and permitted to seek and use shade during rest and meal periods, and otherwise limit the impact of heat and sun exposure.